AkshayKumarGaurav/Book_Management_Backend/README.md

 # Book Management Backend

 The system utilizes JSON Web Tokens (JWT) for user authentication and authorization, offering APIs for managing book entries, with password encryption ensured through bcrypt for heightened security.
+You can see my [Book Management Backend](https://book-management-backend-vny5.onrender.com/)

 ## Features